shifenhutu/django-admin-advanced-search/README.md

 - Make sure your database columns have appropriate collation settings for optimal performance
 - Complex searches with multiple fields may generate complex SQL queries; consider adding database indexes on frequently searched fields
 - When using related field lookups (e.g., `author__name:john`), ensure foreign key relationships are properly indexed
+- For number and date fields, the package automatically detects field types and applies appropriate comparison operators
+- DateTime values containing spaces must be quoted to be parsed correctly (e.g., `created_at:<"2023-12-31 23:59:59"`)

 ## Contributing